dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 intermittently.
 Even 6.9b, the best performing size on this test, fails the test in its second-to-last available revision^[Despite this, it does pass the test 40% of the available revisions, about triple what the other closest sizes can accomplish]. \AT{should we say something about 12b not solving it?}

 What the models *can* do well, however, is learn to pass these tests in the mypy type system (as opposed to mypy++).
-In that system, where they don't need to reason globally about the functions but only locally, this test is one of the easiest for the models to complete.
+In that system, where they don't need to reason globally about the functions but only locally, this test is one of the easiest for the models to complete.^[This indicates that if you were to train a model using typechecking as reinforcement feedback, you would want to use mypy++ and not mypy.]
-\AT{perhaps somewhere we should discuss implications for RL}

 Since this test suite is meant to be informative beyond the sizes of the Pythia models, we also add another layer of indirection to add